exercism/arturo/docs/INSTALLATION.md

 # Installation

-Arturo comes with pre-built binaries for Linux, MacOS, and Windows in both `full` and `mini` build flavors.
+Arturo comes with pre-built binaries for Linux, MacOS, and Windows in `full', `mini`, and `safe` build flavors.
 For this track, we'll be using [the nightly `full` build release of Arturo][nightly] which includes the entire standard library and mostly notably package manager support.

 For further assistance installing Arturo, please consult the [official Arturo Discord][discord].

 ## Downloading Nightly

-On the [nightly Arturo build page][nightly], find the latest `full` release for your current platform (Linux or Windows only).
+On the [nightly Arturo build page][nightly], find the latest `full` release for your current platform.
 The page lists the pre-built releases as `arturo_<version>-<year>-<month>-<date>-<platform>-full`.
 For example, the latest `full` build for Linux as of this writing is `arturo_0.9.83-2024-06-12-linux-full`.
 Download the correct release for your platform and extract the `arturo` binary from the archive.